Nellingen Barracks as they looked in 1955. Photo used with permission. The original can be found here.)

 Bye for now.
 V.

 P.S. write soon.
-I will
+I will____________

 [1] The correct spelling is Nelligen Kaserne.